-Messages sent through Greenhouse may seem like they are coming from your normal email address, but they are actually sent on behalf of one of our third-party mail servers.
+Messages sent through Greenhouse Recruiting may seem like they are coming from your normal email address, but they are actually sent on behalf of one of our third-party mail servers.
 Since spammers have been known to use a similar method to imitate legitimate email addresses, sometimes mail providers will start to mark these messages as spam or block them altogether.
-Verifying your domain lets mail providers know that your company has given us permission to send emails on your behalf, which should drastically improve your overall deliverability rate.
+Verifying your domain lets mail providers know your company has given us permission to send emails on your behalf, which should drastically improve your overall deliverability rate.

-In order to send emails successfully through Greenhouse, a Site Admin will need to work with your internal IT team to verify your domain.
+In order to send emails successfully through Greenhouse Recruiting, a Site Admin will need to work with your internal IT team to verify your domain.
 If you skip this step, there is a high probability that some or all of your messages could be flagged as spam or rejected before ever reaching their recipients.
 We recommend looping in your IT team as early as possible to avoid any emails being lost.

 When you have finished, click Register.

-Note: DO NOT use your whole email address (firstname.lastname@example.org), and DO NOT include the '@' sign (@ghexample.com).
+Note: Do not use your whole email address (firstname.lastname@example.org), and do not include the @ sign (@ghexample.com).

-Once you have registered your company's email domain, Greenhouse will generate SPF, DKIM, MX, and CNAME records.
+Once you have registered your company's email domain, Greenhouse Recruiting will generate SPF, DKIM, MX, and CNAME records.
 These records need to be added by whoever manages the DNS for your email domain.
 Most likely, you should be able to forward these records to someone in your IT department, and they should know what to do.

 Click Email Your I.T.
 Dept to forward the records.
 For more information on how to add these DNS Records to your domain, click here.

-Note: For organization using web hosting services with the domain implied (e.g. GoDaddy or SquareSpace), the Email your IT Department will need to be edited further to successfully verify your domain.
+Note: For organizations using web hosting services with the domain implied (e.g. GoDaddy or SquareSpace), the Email your IT Department will need to be edited further to successfully verify your domain.
 Click here to learn more.

 - Your IT team may have strict policies on adding new DNS records to your root domain